COSMETIC DENTISTRY IN CORAL GABLES, FL

 These issues can affect a patient’s bite, ability to use their teeth and appearance.
 A smile makeover can fix them.

-Since there are several procedures involved, the cost of a smile makeover varies depending on the treatments.
-Modest treatment may be around $15,000 while a comprehensive one may be up to $80,000.
+Since several procedures are involved, the cost of a smile makeover varies depending on the treatments.
+A modest treatment may cost around $15,000, while a comprehensive one may cost up to $80,000.
 If the smile makeover is purely cosmetic, dental insurance may not cover it.
 However, if some of the procedures are deemed medically necessary, a portion of the cost may be covered.

 Tooth-colored Fillings